kartikayverma56/cs452-mergesort/README.md

 ## Related Exercises

-For those who need more practices in C programming, you are recommended to solve these two problems using a merge sort algorithm.
+For those who need more practices in C programming, you are recommended to solve these two problems using the merge sort algorithm.

 Leetcode Problem 912 - Sort an Array<br/>
 Leetcode Problem 148 - Sort List